DistributedClocks/GoVector/README.md

 	Logger:= govec.Initialize("MyProcessName",ShouldYouSeeLoggingOnScreen,ShouldISendVectorClockonWire,Debug)

-ShouldYouSeeLoggingOnScreen prints whatever is logged by the Library on Standard Output ShouldISendVectorClockonWire should be true if all involved Networked Program are also using this library and false if only you are logging
+- ShouldYouSeeLoggingOnScreen prints whatever is logged by the Library on Standard Output<br>
+- ShouldISendVectorClockonWire should be true if all involved Networked Program are also using this library and false if only you are logging <br>
-Debug prints extra information on Standard Output
+- Debug prints extra information on Standard Output<br>

 Note : You can pass the Logger variable into a function to call it.